 Since an Excel file was likely to be the source of the breach, we noted the time of the occurrence and began to sort through the relevant raw logs.

 Tackling Anti-Virus Failure and Malware Identification

-After gathering the all the raw logs from our cloud storage, we took three steps to understand the breach: we reviewed the anti-virus scan, identified the malware, and pinpointed the time of the breach.
+After gathering the all the raw logs from our cloud storage, we took three steps to understand the breach: performed containment, identified the malware strain, and pinpointed the time of the breach.

 The Antidote to Anti-Virus Failure: Quarantine

 Once the breach was identified, our client scanned the machine in question with an anti-virus.
 However, the AV was not able to find the malware.
 In order to quarantine the malware, the customer gave us the authorization to use our containment module.
 We disabled the network card on the machine in question to prevent further spread across the network.

 Once the machine was quarantined, we worked to identify the specific brand of this malware.
 Identifying the brand would allow us to check if there was a safe way to eradicate the malware, or if re-imaging the system would be the ideal solution.